hendrikhalkow/k8s-docs/tls.md

     stdin: true
     stdinOnce: true
     tty: true
-    workingDir: "/tls"
+    workingDir: "/ca"
     volumeMounts:
-    - mountPath: "/tls"
+    - mountPath: "/ca"
-      name: tls
+      name: caBaseDir
     env:
-    - name: TLS_DIR
+    - name: CA_BASE_DIR
-      value: /tls
+      value: /ca
   volumes:
-  - name: tls
+  - name: caBaseDir
     hostPath:
-      path: "${TLS_DIR}"
+      path: "${CA_BASE_DIR}"
-EOD
+"@ | kubectl create -f -

 # Attach to OpenSSL pod.
 kubectl attach --namespace "${K8S_NAMESPACE}" openssl -i -t

-# After you are done with this, you can remove this pod:
+# After you are done with this, you can remove this pod.
+As you mounted your
+# Host folder into your pod, you data will not be deleted.
 kubectl delete --namespace "${K8S_NAMESPACE}" pod openssl
 ```